Kolomyia: Soviet annexation

+German occupation

 In June 1941, the town was bombed by Nazi Germany airforce.
 This caused many Jews and young people to flee east.
 Briefly, the town was occupied by Hungary, a German ally.
 During their occupation, the Ukrainian townspeople launched a pogrom against Jews, beating, robbing, and humiliating them.
 Several hundred were forced to remove Lenin's statue from the town square.
 Ukrainians were preparing to shoot many when a deputy mayor stopped them.
 The Ukrainians prepared lists of Jews they wanted to see punished.

 On 1 August the town became part of the German controlled Generalgouvernement and the anti Jewish measures increased.
 In October, the Germans and their Ukrainian auxiliaries arrested 3000 Jews according to the lists prepared by the Ukrainians.
 These Jews were taken by truck to the Szeparowce Forest where they were shot.
 The Great Synagogue in the town was burned.
 The next month, 2000 more were taken to the same forest by the Germans and their Ukrainian allies and shot and in December another 1200 suffered the same fate.
 More Aktions followed in January though March 1942 so that the Jewish population of the town, which had been 30,000 before June was now only 17,000.
 At this point, the Germans established a ghetto forcing Jews to move there within 24 hours.
 In April 5000 Jews were rounded up and sent to Belzec, where they were immediately murdered.
 In September 1942, more than 1000 Jews were selected to stay in the ghetto, being fit to work.
 Those in hiding were shot, and others sent to Belzec to be murdered.
 Jews from surrounding villages were brought to the ghetto and they too, with more Kolomyia Jews, were sent to Belzec.
 In February 1943, the last Jews, who had been kept behind as laborers were killed by clubbing and shooting.
 Overall, more than 70,000 Jews from Kolomyia and the area were killed in Kolomyja and the Szeparowce Forest or sent to Belzec.

 Only about 200 Jews were still alive when the Red Army liberated Kolomyia from the German invaders on 28 March 1944.
 Other Jews who had been deported or fled to the Soviet Union survived there.
 After liberation, many construction workers, teachers, doctors, engineers and other skilled professionals began to arrive to restore the ruined town.
 They arrived from the eastern part of Ukraine and other parts of the Soviet Union.
 But the Jewish community was not revived.

+Modern times

-During the Cold War the town was the headquarters of the 44th Rocket Division of the Strategic Rocket Forces, which had previously been the 73rd Engineer Brigade RVGK at Kamyshin.
+During the Cold War Kolomyia was the headquarters of the 44th Rocket Division of the Strategic Rocket Forces, which had previously been the 73rd Engineer Brigade RVGK at Kamyshin.
 The division was disbanded on 31 March 1990.